lmc2179/lmc2179.github.io/drafts/poisson.md

 # Count data is everywhere ("Commonality of counting")

-So, I recently found out that my h
+So, I recently found out that my back yard has a _very_ productive mulberry tree.
+This overachiever

 Idea: event counting is everywere. most funnels or production processes start with the arrival of raw material, then subsequent transformation into other stuff